mehulagg/gitlab/doc/user/clusters/cost_management.md

 ## Configure cluster cost management

-To get started with cluster cost management you need Maintainer rights in a project or group.
+To get started with cluster cost management, you need [Maintainer](../permissions.md) permissions in a project or group.

 1. Clone the [`kubecost-cost-model`](https://gitlab.com/gitlab-examples/kubecost-cost-model/)
    example repository, which contains minor modifications to the upstream kubecost `cost-model`: